Antipolo Day Tour Itinerary: 6 Fun Things to Do on a Weekend Getaway

 Address: Daang Bakal Road, Barangay Dela Paz, Antipolo City

-Opening hours: Monday to Sunday, 8am to 5pm
+Opening hours: Monday to Sunday, 8 am to 5 pm

-Step inside this art haven known for being one of the best art museums in the country.
+Step inside this art haven, known for being one of the best art museums in the country.
 With a collection of indigenous, traditional, and contemporary local art for you to peruse, you’ll definitely learn a lot about Philippine culture, both old and new.
 Amidst the sprawling gardens, the galleries are scattered across whitewashed open-air villas of Mission Revival architecture.
 It’s one of those spots you wish had already existed during your school field trips!

 It will take you around three hours to see everything that Pinto Art Museum has to offer — from the impressive artworks to the lush outdoor scenery.
-It’s one of those places that make you feel like you have all the time in the world!
-It recently opened its newest and seventh wing that boasts further contemporary art, most of which have been showcased in Art Fair Philippines from previous years.
+It’s one of those places that makes you feel like you have all the time in the world!
+It recently opened its newest and seventh wing that boasts further contemporary art, most of which has been showcased in Art Fair Philippines from previous years.

 Trust us when we say that it’s best to come here early in the morning when there are fewer people.
 During peak hours, the number of people trying to have their photos taken with the artworks can be quite a hassle.
 So, enjoy the serenity of the museum during its early hours, with sunshine coming through the windows and illuminating your surroundings.